Periodic Functions

 What is Periodic Functions in Math?

-Why is Periodic Functions important?
+What is the Periodic Functions formula?

 How Periodic Functions Connects to Other Ideas